chop-dbhi/studycentric/README.md

 1. [requests](http://docs.python-requests.org/en/latest/) >= 1.2.0
 1. [django](https://www.djangoproject.com/) (tested with 1.5)
 1. [pydicom](https://code.google.com/p/pydicom/) >= 0.9.8
-1. [gdcm](http://gdcm.sourceforge.net/wiki/index.php/Main_Page) with python wrappers >= 2.0.
-See installation instructions [here](http://gdcm.sourceforge.net/wiki/index.php/Getting_Started).
-On OS X, the following were required to build.
+1. [gdcm](http://gdcm.sourceforge.net/wiki/index.php/Main_Page) with python wrappers >= 2.2.3.
+See installation instructions in the INSTALL.txt file that comes with the source package (the instructions on the wiki are not as complete).
+Or see the section (installing gdcm in a virtualenv)[#installing-gdcm-in-a-virtualenv] for assistance installing gdcm.
+On Linux and OS X, the following were required to build.
- 1. swig
+ 1. swig >= 2.0.9
  1. cmake